rvelizestrada/rvelizestrada.github.io/_pages/about.md

 <p>I am a Research Fellow at the <a href="https://www.lai.fu-berlin.de/en/index.html">Lateinamerika-Institut, Freie Universität Berlin</a>.
 I am a historian specialising in the 20th-century Cold War in the Caribbean Basin, with a focus on authoritarian internationalism, regional diplomacy, and political violence from a global perspective.</p>

 <p>My current research examines the diplomatic and security networks of the early Cold War in the Greater Caribbean Basin (1944–1955).
-I hold a Ph.D. in History from CIESAS (México, 2020), passed with distinction.</p>
+My current manuscript, The Caribbean Basin and the shaping of Latin America’s early Cold War (1944–1955), is under final review with the University of New Mexico Press.
+My articles have appeared in leading journals such as Hispanic American Historical Review, The Americas, Latin American Research Review, and the Journal of Latin American Studies.
+I'm author of four books, including Manuel Colom Argueta and the Democratic Collapse of the Central American Cold War, 1954–1979 by Bloomsbury Academics (Feb.
+2026)</p>

 <p>In 2026 I was awarded a Marie Skłodowska-Curie Postdoctoral Fellowship (European Commission, Seal of Excellence, score 91.8%).</p>